 Each cable shall be tested for wire map, length and performance.
-The data cables shall be bi-directional tested using an ANSI/TIA 1152 level III or better cable analyzer.
+The data cables shall be bidirectional tested using a TIA 1152 level III or better cable analyzer.
 The cable analyzer shall be within the calibration period recommended by the manufacturer.